ripl3yy/ripleys-script-hub/README.md

 If there is anything I can do to help improve my script or if there is anything that you think I should add to it, please let me know!
 Either make a pull request or contact me on Discord (_ripl3y) and I'll get back to you as soon as I can!

 ⚠️ A quick note for those running GNOME, installing Discover **will** install various other KDE applications.
-To avoid this, please open the script in Text Editor (Gnome's default text editor) and remove `discover packagekit-qt5` from **lines 47 and 135**.
+To avoid this, please open the script in Text Editor (Gnome's default text editor) and remove `discover packagekit-qt5` from **lines 48 and 136**.
 This will save your system from being filled with KDE bloat.

 ## Info about the driver installer script

-*Work in progress!
-A driver install script will be available soon*
+This is still a **major** work in progress.
+But, in it's current state, it is working and does install accordingly.
+I tried to make it as user-friendly as possible with support for those on AMD/Nvidia cards on either Debian, Arch, and OpenSUSE systems.
+Fedora is coming soon, I just haven't fully figured out the packages for it yet.

+If there are any errors in which packages to install, please **submit a poll request!** Everything I had pulled from for everything was either the ["Installing Drivers guide from the Lutris team"](https://github.com/lutris/docs/blob/master/InstallingDrivers.md) or the wiki pages for their respective distro.

 ## Packages installed